ELELAB/mavisp_data_collection/README.md

 NEWS

+11/04/2025

+A new metadata template is available where also the source of structure should be reported

 08/04/2025

 We have fixed a problem that made the MAVISp_automatization crash when multiple Gene ID where found to be associated with a protein's RefSeq identifier